 Vatican Highlights with Rome Walking Tour

-The best way to see the Vatican and Rome's downtown sites
+See the Vatican and Rome's downtown sites

 Skip the lines and crowds at the Vatican Museums on this full Rome itinerary.
 After your privileged entrance Vatican tour, visit more of Rome's most popular sites: Piazza Navona, Castel Sant'Angelo, Spanish Steps and Pantheon.